SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

         represent that the variable in the condition refers to the same object as the variable in the action of the other rule.
     1. Any element that matches special working memory elements called singletons are assigned the same identity.
-Singletons are working memory elements that are guaranteed to only have a single possible value in a state.
+Singletons <!-- \index{singleton} --> are working memory elements that are guaranteed to only have a single possible value in a state.
 The most important singleton is the local `^superstate` singleton, which is an architecturally created WME that links the substate to the